JDRF Industry Partner Osiris Receives FDA Orphan Drug Designation for its Diabetes Treatment

 A stem cell treatment for people newly diagnosed with type 1 diabetes has been granted "Orphan Drug" status from the U.S. Food and Drug Administration (FDA), speeding the path to market for this promising therapy.

 Developed by Osiris Therapeutics, the drug Prochymal is intended to preserve insulin-producing cells in newly diagnosed patients.
 At least 30,000 children and adults are diagnosed with type 1 diabetes every year, and could potentially benefit from such a treatment; an estimated 3 million Americans are living with type 1 diabetes.
+The orphan drug designation by the FDA eliminates FDA filing and registration fees and provides tax incentives for as much as 50 percent of the clinical development costs of Prochymal.
+The Orphan Drug Act was instituted to promote the development of treatments for undeserved patient populations.

 Osiris' Prochymal is a formulation of "mesenchymal" stem cells - cells derived from adult bone marrow.
 It is a novel approach to reversing or halting the autoimmune attack that causes type 1 diabetes.
 As part of its Industry Discovery and Development Program, JDRF partnered with the Maryland-based business to support the current Phase II clinical trial, which is evaluating safety and efficacy of Prochymal in people who have been recently diagnosed with diabetes.